lasircc/las_1_knowledge_base/docs/biobank.rst

 Funnel: wrong insertion of a [] in the biobank
 ##############################################
 In the email reporting the error, the attached JSON file includes all the data to be inserted in the system.
-For a manual isnertion, it is enough to call the API ``biobank/api/blocks/`` posting the JSON file.
+For a manual insertion, it is enough to call the API ``biobank/api/blocks/`` posting the JSON file.
 Below is reported an example of API call:

 .. code::